pantheon-systems/documentation/source/content/wordpress-cron.md

 cms: "WordPress"
 categories: [automate]
 tags: [cron]
+contributors: [whitneymeredith]
 ---

 ## Cron for WordPress Overview

 Cron is a standard utility in Unix and Linux systems that it is used to schedule commands for automatic execution at configured intervals.
-These scheduled commands or tasks are known as "Cron Jobs".
+These scheduled commands or tasks are known as Cron Jobs.
 The name Cron comes from the Unix system for scheduling jobs, ranging from once a minute to once a year.
 Cron is generally used for running scheduled backups, monitoring disk space, deleting files that are no longer required, running system maintenance tasks, and much more.
+WP-Cron must be disabled to allow Cron to schedule and run tasks.

 ## WP-Cron Overview